 What I aim to do with this article is to break down the most common STD’s in the most realistic way possible.
 Statistics, symptoms and treatments are listed.
 Sources are included.
 But I’m also going to list a couple of other things that you won’t find anywhere else: 1) what the experience of actually contracting that STD would be like; and 2) how likely you are to catch each STD if you had rampant unprotected sex.

 In fact, I’ve put together a statistic of my own for each STD: the RAW Score.
-The RAW Score is a rough estimation of the average amount of single Americans you would have to have unprotected vaginal sex with to contract that particular STD.
-For STD’s which are cured, I did this by taking the amount of reported cases per year, and then factoring it into the amount of single individuals in the US (approx. 98 million) to get a percentage of single individuals who contract said STD each year.
-For STD’s which are incurable, I simply take the percentage of the American population with that STD.
+The RAW Score is a rough estimation of the average number of single Americans you would have to have unprotected vaginal sex with to contract that particular STD.
+For STD’s which are cureable, I did this by taking the amount of estimated number of cases per year (which is higher than reported number, obviously), and then factoring it into the amount of single individuals in the US (approx. 102 million2) to get a percentage of single individuals who contract said STD each year.
+For STD’s which are incurable, I simply take the percentage of the American population (about 319 million) with that STD.
 I realize this method is ridiculous and flawed, but the numbers are so stark that it gets the point across nicely: you’re not likely to catch anything serious any time soon.

 And finally, I will say this again and again: use fucking protection.
 Don’t be an idiot.
 Use protection, get tested regularly.
 And one more time, in case some people can’t read: USE PROTECTION, GET TESTED REGULARLY

-Living With It: Uncomfortable… especially when they stick a cotton swab up your peehole.
+Living With It: Uncomfortable… especially for guys when they stick a cotton swab up your peehole.
 Then you take some pills and it’s gone.

 Curable: Yes (2-4 Weeks)